-Static – It is a transition where a climber smoothly moves from one hold to another hold without having to jump.
+Static – It is a transition where a climber smoothly moves from one hold to another holder without having to jump.

-Lock off – It is a position where you pull on a hold with one arm bent slightly 90 degrees and lock into place with body tension to reach with your free hand to the next hold.
+Lock-off – It is a position where you pull on hold with one arm bent slightly 90 degrees and lock into place with body tension to reach with your free hand to the next hold.

-Ascent / Send — Here is a mind boggling one that I just recently learned.
-At first I thought ascent and send mean the same thing.
+Ascent / Send — Here is a mind-boggling one that I just recently learned.
+At first, I thought ascent and send mean the same thing.
 I was wrong!
-Ascent means that a climber climb to the top with aide.
-The climber may fall on the way up but still make it to the top.
-Send is where the climber climbs to the top without falling, resting on gears, or having any aide.
+Ascent means that a climber climbs to the top with an aide.
+The climber may fall on the way up but still, make it to the top.
+Send is where the climber climbs to the top without falling, resting on gears, or having an aide.